-KATSINA: Who will become President Buhari’s speaker? - Vanguard News
+Katsina: Who will become President Buhari’s speaker? - Vanguard News

 It was assumed that Daura constituency will be considered to produce the next Speaker owing to the fact that it lost its son, Senator Mustapha Bukar, who died as a serving Senator representing Katsina North.

-After Senator Bukar’s demise, a bye election conducted produced the member representing Kusada, Kankia, Ingawa, Ahmad Babba Kaita, as winner, leaving Daura emirate with nothing.
+After Senator Bukar’s demise, a bye-election conducted produced the member representing Kusada, Kankia, Ingawa, Ahmad Babba Kaita, as the winner, leaving Daura emirate with nothing.

 Then, it was speculated that Nasiru Yahaya might be considered for the next speaker but it did not work out.